 • Applications where English proficiency doesn't match documentation.

-Interviews are usually video calls, 30–60 minutes, conducted in English.
+Interviews are usually video calls, 30 to 60 minutes, conducted in English.
 Preparation is the same as for any visa: know your own application cold, have documents ready, answer in the present tense for ongoing facts.

 What to do before you apply